tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ####  Client Key Share

-The "client_key_share" extension contains the client's cryptographic parameters for zero or more non-PSK key establishment methods (currently DHE or ECDHE).
+The "client_key_share" extension contains the client's cryptographic parameters for one or more non-PSK key establishment methods (currently DHE or ECDHE).
+It is explicitly permitted to omit the "client_key_share" extension in order to elicit the server's parameters if the client has no useful information.

-All clients MUST send a valid "client_key_share" extension when offering any DHE or ECDHE cipher suites.
-Servers MUST NOT negotiate use of a DHE or ECDHE cipher suites unless the client supplies a (possibly empty) "client_key_share" extension.
-If the extension is not provided and no alternative cipher suite is available, the server MUST close the connection with a fatal "missing_extension" alert.
-(see {{mti-extensions}})

 Servers MUST NOT send this extension.
 TLS servers MUST support receiving this extension.
 Clients receiving this extension MUST respond with an